skip to Main Content

 Distant Relative

 My grandfather loved his sister.
-Every weekend he took us to visit her home.
-And I loved playing with his sister’s grandsons but did not like my uncle, their father.
-He always made fun of me and my sisters, and stretched it to such an extent that joke became ugly.
+Every weekend, he took us to visit her home.
+I enjoyed playing with his sister’s grandsons, but did not like their father – my uncle.
+He always made fun of me and my sisters and stretched it to such an extent that the joke became ugly.
 Strangely, he never made fun of my younger brother.
 He took him more seriously and respectfully.
 I wondered why?

-One day my grandfather asked me to stay back at his home for a week so that his wife could prepare me for my exams.
-I was academically very bad.
+One day, my grandfather asked me to stay at his house for a week so that his wife could help me prepare for my exams.
+I had always struggled academically.

 This Post Has 11 Comments